Learning the Basis: A Kolmogorov-Arnold Network Approach Embedding Green's Function Priors: Surface Current as a Learning Problem

-The MoM discretizes this integral equation by expanding the unknown current $\boldsymbol{J}(\boldsymbol{p})$ using a set of predefined basis functions.
+The MoM discretizes this integral equation~\eqref{jf} by expanding the unknown current $\boldsymbol{J}(\boldsymbol{p})$ using a set of predefined basis functions.
 Typically, the RWG basis $\{{f}_n(\cdot)\}_{n=1}^3$ comprising fixed and geometry-defined functions~\cite{ref2} is used, yielding the following surface current approximation:

 where $I_{n,k}$ are the unknown complex coefficients of the $n$-th RWG basis function on the $k$-th triangular element centered at $\boldsymbol{p}_{k}'$.
 This geometry-fixed basis restricts the MoM’s adaptability to complex current distributions.
-Existing refinements, such as higher-order bases~\cite{ref4,ref5,ref6}, the characteristic basis function method (CBFM)~\cite{ref8}, and AMR\cite{ref9,ref10}, partially alleviate this limitation but do not alter the static nature of the basis itself.

-Although recent deep learning works~\cite{refA,refB,refC,refD,refE,Stylianopoulos,2508} attempt to either learn geometry-to-current mappings or accelerate MoM via surrogate models, they still operate on fixed basis functions, thus leaving the aforedescribed core limitation unresolved.
-This reveals a fundamental gap: a formulation that preserves the MoM structure while enabling adaptive basis functions is still missing.
-To this end, instead of solving for $I_{n,k}$ in~\eqref{rwg} satisfying the EFIE in~\eqref{jf}, we focus on learning an optimal, data-driven basis family $\left\{b_n(\cdot;\boldsymbol{u})\right\}$, yielding the following generalized expansion:
+In the classical MoM formulation, all degrees of freedom reside in the scalar coefficients $\{I_{n,k}\}$, whereas the basis shapes $\{f_n(\cdot)\}$ are entirely dictated by the mesh geometry and remain identical across different illuminations or target configurations.
+The RWG family is edge-based and divergence-conforming, which makes it physically sound but also rigid: improving expressiveness typically relies on mesh refinement or higher-order/macrobasis constructions, increasing the number of unknowns rather than enriching the basis itself.

+To introduce adaptability while preserving the MoM structure, we reinterpret basis construction itself as a learnable function approximation problem.
+Rather than only solving for fixed coefficients $I_{n,k}$ in~\eqref{rwg} that scale a geometry-defined basis, we seek an optimal, data-driven basis family $\{b_n(\cdot;\boldsymbol{u})\}$ whose functional shape can adapt to the local geometry and electromagnetic response, while the expansion in~\eqref{learnable_basis} keeps the familiar MoM form, yielding the following generalized expansion:

 Here, $N_{b}$ denotes the number of learnable basis functions used per element, $\alpha_{n,k}$ is the coefficient associated with the $n$-th learnable basis on the $k$-th triangular element, and $b_n(\cdot;\boldsymbol{u})$ is a learnable function parameterized by $\boldsymbol{u}$, whose goal is to adapt its functional shape locally based on the underlying physics and geometry.
 Notably, setting $b_{n} = f_n$ and $\alpha_{n,k} = I_{n,k}$ recovers the classical MoM expansion in~\eqref{rwg} as a special case.